|

 reading.

-trouble.
-Apparently the registration offices are open between nine in
+some trouble.
+Apparently the registration offices are open between nine

-from the paper.
-"But that means that hundreds of them have been trying
+reading from the paper.
+“But that means that hundreds of them have

-guessed.
-"They say they CAN, and they have the place for them to
+Jasmin guessed.
+“They say they CAN, and they have the place for

-register.
+them to register.
 So it looks all fair and above board.
-But then they stick these
+But then they

 "And the day after tomorrow there will be an article in the papers